shungite/retmco/php/wp-content/plugins/google-document-embedder/readme.txt

 supported by the plug-in.
 Please store your original documents somewhere on your web site in their native supported formats.

 = Does it work in Multisite environments? =
-Yes, though the plugin does not support network activation at this time.
-For now, please activate individually on muultisite installs.
-I will work to improve this in a coming version.
-Otherwise, more granular multisite options are planned for future versions based on demand.
+The plugin works on network installs, though it must be activated on a per-site basis (not network activated).
+There are no multisite specific features at this time, but it will function normally in this environment.
 If you use GDE in a multisite environment, I welcome your feedback on what functionality you would like to see.

 = Other Common Questions =
 More common questions are answered on the GDE web site [here](http://www.davistribe.org/gde/notes/ "Notes").